tylerlong/hello-async/README.md

 # Hello Async

-This is a simple app to demonstrate all kinds of ways to implement async in a React + Redux app.
+To demonstrate all kinds of ways to implement async with React & Redux.

-## Diffrent ways to implement async in a React + Redux app
+## Diffrent ways to implement async

 1. [Writing Async Code Inline](./async-code-inline)
 1. [Extracting Async Action Creator](./async-action-creator)
 1. [Use redux-thunk](./redux-thunk)
 1. [Use redux-saga](./redux-saga) - to be finished.

+## About the demo projects

+In each demo project, we try to implement a notification feature:

+- Click buttons to show notifications
+- Each notification auto dismiss after 5 seconds
+- Multiple notifications are allowed simultaneously

 ## Motivation